Edge Developer Platform

 Overview

-EdgeOne Pages KV is a KV persistent data storage deployed in multi-edge nodes, allowing users to globally read and write data.
-It follows final consistency and ensures global synchronization access within 60 seconds.
-You can combine the function capability in EdgeOne Pages to build APIs, websites, etc. that require storing small amounts of data.
+EdgeOne Pages KV is a multi-edge node deployment KV persistent data storage that allows users to read and write data globally.
+It follows final consistency and ensures global sync access within 60s.
+You can combine it with the function capability in EdgeOne Pages to build APIs for storing small amounts of data, websites, and more.

 Case